SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 |                         | `ADC_DACREF1`             | `ADC_DACREF1`           |
 |                         | `ADC_DACREF2`             |                         |

 The Ground internal sources are presumable meant to help correct for offset error.
-On Classic AVRs they made a point of talking about offset cal for differential channels, and often all the channels could be measured
+On Classic AVRs they made a point of talking about offset cal for differential channels, and often all the channels could be measured.
+The EA attempts to provide an automatic solution to this with sign chopping (usable only for accumulated readings )

 DACREF0-2 are the the reference voltages for the analog comparators.
 On the DA-series, there is no way to measure the supply voltage other than using DAC or DACREF source: you can neither directly measure a reference voltage like some parts, nor is there any way to get a fraction of the supply voltage like the DB and DD-series support.
 Note also that on the DB series, you can't measure the outputs of the OPAMPs directly - you must output to the pin and measure that, however much the high-level descriptions sound like there is a way to route the opamp signals internally.